 For more information on your rights and recourses, see Recourse for Your Tax-Related Problems (IN-106-V) or the current version of interpretation bulletin LAF.
 93.1.3-1, Extension of the Deadline for Filing an Objection (available on the Publications du Québec website).
 For more on the objection process, see Filing an Objection: It's your right (IN-308-V).
 Lastly, for more on contesting a decision before the court, see Information on Judicial Recourse (COM-332-V).

-If you contest an assessment of income tax, the collection of your balance due will be suspended for as long as the assessment is the subject of an objection or an appeal before the Court of Québec, provided the collection is not jeopardized.
+If you file an objection to an assessment of income tax, the collection of your balance due will be suspended for as long as the assessment is being contested before the Court of Québec or as long as it is the subject of an appeal, provided the collection is not jeopardized.

-Likewise, if you contest an assessment concerning an input tax refund or uncollected QST, you can apply to have us suspend the collection of your balance due for as long as the assessment is the subject of an objection or an appeal before the Court of Québec, provided you have met your other tax obligations and the collection is not jeopardized.
+Likewise, if you file an objection to an assessment concerning an input tax refund or uncollected QST or contest it before the Court of Québec or by bringing an appeal, you can apply to have us suspend the collection of your balance due for as long as the assessment is the subject of an objection, a contestation before the Court of Québec or an appeal, provided you have met your other tax obligations and the collection is not jeopardized.

 Note, however, that interest will continue to accrue on your unpaid balance during the proceedings.